 What isn’t in ready meals

 Ingredients are only as good as their preparation.

 While we can’t all go out to the market every week for fresh produce, we can keep an eye on how we cook our food.

 Just like some fruit holds a lot of its nutrients in the peel, and when we remove it we remove them as well, there are good and bad ways to cook your food to retain as much of the nutrients as possible.

 These are not things you can check or count on with a ready meal.
 The meat will be cuts left over from other pieces, the cheese the shavings, and the vegetables will have lost a lot of nutrients in the cooking process (and again when you heat it up at home).

 So what may feel like a balanced meal is far from it.
-And you would never prepare this yourself.
+And we’re certain that you would never prepare this yourself.